SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 in the general regions and 0.9% in the disallowed regions.
 Second, the % amino acids having scored 0.2 in 3D/1D profile is 85.91%,
 higher than the standard 80%.
 Its atomic model is therefore fairly compatible with its amino acid sequence.
-Third, its overall quality factor, that accounts for the error value of individual residue, is at 92, surpassing the 80 score cut-off.
+Third, its overall quality factor, which accounts for the error value of individual residue, is at 92, surpassing the 80 score cut-off.
 Its Z-score is also within the range of scores found for native proteins of similar size.
-The main downside to this model is that Z-score is not around one,showing that it has greater average magnitude of the volume irregularities in the structure.
+The main downside to this model is that Z-score is not around one,showing that it has a greater average magnitude of the volume irregularities in the structure.

 The *E. coli* CsgA protein complex is a good model that fulfills 4 out of 5 quantitative parameters.
 Like Intimin, CsgA's Ramachandran plot